SeongKimm/SeongKimm/README.md

-Hello, I'm Seong Kim.

-Data Analyst with expertise in data analysis and reporting, query optimization, database design, and data modeling.
+Hello, I'm Seong Kim, Data Analyst with expertise in data analysis and reporting, query optimization, database design, and data modeling.

 - Querying data using SQL.
 - Generate reports and perform ad-hoc data analysis using SQL.